shyamvkansagra/slate/source/includes/_collectionOfWishlistPremium.md

 --------- | ------- | -----------
-epi | int/string | External product unique id (variant level if applicable) Collections to add | array | Array of hashtags eg: ["My Lounge"] Success callback | function | Optional.
-Success callback function which will be called upon successful response.
+epi | int/string | External product unique id (variant level if applicable) Collections to add | array | Array of hashtags eg: ["My Lounge"] Success callback<span>optional</span> | function | Success callback function which will be called upon successful response.
-Error callback | function | Optional.
-Error callback function which will be called if unsuccessful response.
+Error callback<span>optional</span> | function | Error callback function which will be called if unsuccessful response.

 <aside class="success">
 This should be followed by a call to addToWishlist.
 To retrieve the collection for a wishlisted product, every object has a property “hashtags” containing the array of collections set for the product.